selvajayarose/NetArt_Frontend_Code/README.md

 ## Functionalities

- - Using CSS Flex.
- - Responsive web design for all screens
+ - CSS Flex is used to design flexible responsive layout structure.
+ - Created as responsive website, it helps to automatically adjust for different screen sizes and viewports.

 ## Setup instructions
-to install dependencies, npm install to launch this, npm start
+ - to install dependencies, npm install
+ - to launch this, npm start